 Their applications ranged from running fans, pumps, elevators, agitators, augers, conveyors, etc. The farm installations often didn’t have access to three-phase power and had to make do with single-phase 230V.
 We sold a lot of single-phase Farm Duty/Ag motors into these installations.

-One challenge to operating large single-phase AC motors from the line is the starting current.
+One of the challenges that comes with operating large single-phase AC motors from the line is the high starting current.
 A 10HP single phase motor will pull 38A nominal (at 230V).

 But that motor (NEMA B design) will pull 6-8 times the nominal current when starting up – or 234 Amps!
 This high amp draw can cause issues at the distribution panel.
 Even the utilities might notice.